 The wide rim of a classic margarita glass gives you plenty of surface space for the salt, which is a key component for the delicious flavor!

 As I mentioned, I was pretty intimidated about making my own margaritas.
-If you feel the same way, here are step-by-step instructions (with pictures!) to walk you through it.
+If you feel the same way, here are step-by-step instructions (with pictures!) to walk you through making this classic cocktail.

 Once you make your first batch, you’ll realize how easy it is and you can just use the “Jump to Recipe” button at the top of the post to get right to the recipe card.